documente/documente.github.io/get-started.md

 ## Example project

-You can find an example repository [here](https://github.com/documente/example-sut) with a simple application and a set of specifications.
+You can find an example repository [here](https://github.com/documente/example-sut) with a simple application, a Documenté configuration, and a set of specifications.